Hi there.

 ggml_cuda_init: found 1 CUDA devices (Total VRAM: 0 MiB):

-Olares sets CUDA_DEVICE_MEMORY_LIMIT_0=0m by default (which should mean “no limit”).
-But HAMi-core parses “0m” as “invalid limit” and sets available memory to 0 bytes.
-On the Runtime API path (cudaMalloc) this check is bypassed.
-On the Driver API path that test_dflash uses, it’s strict.
-Result: 0 MiB visible.
+Olares sets CUDA_DEVICE_MEMORY_LIMIT_0=0m by default (intent: “no limit”).
+But HAMi-core parses “0m” as “invalid limit” and available memory drops to 0 bytes.
+That’s another original HAMi bug, separate from my PR #188.

 Layer 3: prefix_cache.startup_sync() 10s timeout